Best Ways to Teach Your Kids About Car Insurance

 Especially liability coverage, which is required in almost all states.
 Liability coverage pays for the damages to others resulting from an accident that is caused by the insured.
 Also, distinguish liability coverage from comprehensive, collision and uninsured motorist coverage.

 Liability coverage is often stated in a form like this: 20/40/10.
 It is shorthand for: $20,000 personal injury coverage per person, per accident; $40,000 personal injury coverage total per accident; and $10,000 property damage total per accident.
 The actual amounts differ by state, but the explanation works for all of them.
+You should also explain what a deductible is and why it's essential.

 Finally, walk your kid through the process of filing a claim.
 It is important in case they get into an accident, and you aren't around.
 Make sure he or she understands what to do at the accident scene (call the police, take pictures, exchange info with the other parties, call you) and then how to follow through with the insurer.